-13 ways you could be lowering your sperm count
+Low sperm count?
+13 ways you could be causing low sperm motility

 For those of you who aren’t interested in having kids, this issue is still relevant: Low sperm count is also linked to infertility, testicular cancer, prostate cancer and cardiovascular problems later in life, according to National Geographic.